 “If they came into that stadium and they left – because we’re going to be having fans fly in from Oakland and Los Angeles — they would be bringing (COVID) back to their home places as well.

-At present, Tyson Fury vs Deontay Wilder III is being eyed for between December 2020 and February 2021.
-But the longer COVID-19 goes largely unchecked in the United States, the crowd situation remains impossible.
+Tyson Fury vs Deontay Wilder III is currently being eyed for between December 2020 and February 2021.
+But the longer COVID-19 goes unchecked, mainly in the United States, the crowd situation remains impossible.

 Their February 2020 rematch broke gate receipts records for a heavyweight bout in Las Vegas.
 This means promoter Bob Arum has a massive headache on his hands.

 Arum firmly wants a human presence for the clash to maximize profits.
 That could prove out of the question unless massive safety measures are implemented in the USA.

 Authorities in many states need to bring the spread of the virus down.

 As for Canelo, he is fighting in an MGM Grand seems more feasible than the T-Mobile Arena, the original destination for his return.